 We believe that demand for the health insurance and services we offer are impacted by prevailing economic conditions.
 We cannot be certain of the future impact that economic conditions will have on our business.
 A softening of demand for health insurance and services offered by us, whether caused by changes in customer preferences or a weak U.S. economy, including as a result of disruptions in the global financial markets or a decrease in general consumer confidence, could adversely impact our operating results.
-Consumers may attempt to reduce expenses by cancelling existing health insurance purchased through us, determine not to purchase new health insurance through us, or purchase health insurance plans with lower premiums for which we receive lower commissions.
+Consumers may attempt to reduce expenses by cancelling existing health insurance purchased through us, determine not to purchase new health insurance through us, or purchase health insurance plans for which we receive lower commissions.
 To the extent the economy or other factors adversely impact our membership retention or the number or type of health insurance applications submitted through us and that are approved by health insurance carriers, our rate of growth will decline and our business and operating results will be harmed.
-A continuing negative economic environment could also adversely impact the health insurance carriers whose plans are offered on our ecommerce platform, and they may determine to reduce their commission rates, change their underwriting practices (prior to the implementation of the guaranteed issue aspect of health care reform) so that fewer health insurance applications are approved or take other actions that would negatively impact our sale of health insurance as well as our sponsorship and technology licensing businesses.
+A continuing negative economic environment could also adversely impact the health insurance carriers whose plans are offered on our ecommerce platform, and they may determine to reduce their commission rates or take other actions that would negatively impact our sale of health insurance as well as our sponsorship and technology licensing businesses.

-If we are not successful in cost-effectively converting visitors to our website and customer call centers into members, our business and operating results would be harmed.
+If we are not successful in cost-effectively converting visitors to our website and customer call centers into members for which we receive commissions, our business and operating results would be harmed.

 Our growth depends in large part upon growth in our membership.
-The rate at which consumers visiting our ecommerce platform and customer call centers seeking to purchase health insurance are converted into members is a significant factor in the growth of our membership.
+The rate at which consumers visiting our ecommerce platform and customer care centers seeking to purchase health insurance are converted into members is a significant factor in the growth of our membership.
 A number of factors have influenced, and could in the future influence, the conversion rate for any given period, some of which are outside of our control.
 These factors include:

-- changes in consumer shopping behavior due to circumstances outside of our control, such as economic conditions, consumers' ability or willingness to pay for health insurance, availability of unemployment benefits or proposed or enacted legislative or regulatory changes impacting our business, including health care reform; - the quality of and changes to the consumer experience on our ecommerce platform or with our customer care center; - regulatory requirements, including those that make the experience on our online platforms cumbersome or difficult to navigate; - the variety, competitiveness and affordability of the health insurance plans that we offer;

-- system failures or interruptions in the operation of our ecommerce platform or call center operations; - changes in the mix of consumers who are referred to us through our direct, marketing partner and online advertising member acquisition channels; - health insurance carriers offering the health insurance plans for which consumers have expressed interest, and the degree to which our technology is integrated with those carriers; - health insurance carrier underwriting practices (prior to the implementation of the guaranteed issue aspect of health care reform) and guidelines applicable to applications submitted by consumers and the amount of time a carrier takes to make a decision on that application; and - competitive offerings.
+- changes in consumer shopping behavior due to circumstances outside of our control, such as economic conditions, consumers' ability or willingness to pay for health insurance, availability of unemployment benefits or proposed or enacted legislative or regulatory changes impacting our business, including health care reform; - the quality of and changes to the consumer experience on our ecommerce platform or with our customer care center; - regulatory requirements, including those that make the experience on our online platforms cumbersome or difficult to navigate; - the variety, competitiveness and affordability of the health insurance plans that we offer; - system failures or interruptions in the operation of our ecommerce platform or call center operations; - changes in the mix of consumers who are referred to us through our direct, marketing partner and online advertising member acquisition channels; - health insurance carriers offering the health insurance plans for which consumers have expressed interest, and the degree to which our technology is integrated with those carriers; - health insurance carrier guidelines applicable to applications submitted by consumers and the amount of time a carrier takes to make a decision on that application; and competitive offerings.